TeamNewPipe/NewPipe/doc/README.it.md

 ## Installazione e aggiornamenti

-te: when you're importing a database into the official app, always make sure that it is the one you exported _from_ the official app.
-If you import a database exported from an APK other than the official app, it may break things.
-Such an action is unsupported, and you should only do so when you're absolutely certain you know what you're doing.</b>

 Puoi installare NewPipe usando uno dei seguenti metodi:
 1. Aggiungi il nostro repo a F-Droid e installalo da lì.
 Le istruzioni sono qui: https://newpipe.net/FAQ/tutorials/install-add-fdroid-repo/
 2. Scarica l'APK da [GitHub Releases](https://github.com/TeamNewPipe/NewPipe/releases) e installalo.